denys-volodarskyi/PECompact2-Sid-Meier-s-Pirates-/README.md

 Pirates! is the game by **Sid Meier** I loved to play a lot.
 It is colourful and entertaining and is really good for 2004.
-Interestingly that main executable on Steam is protected with **PECompact**.
+Interestingly that main executable on Steam is packed with **PECompact**.
 So this is the small overview.

-**Sid Meierís Pirates (2004) on Steam**
+**Sid Meier‚Äôs Pirates (2004) on Steam**

 ![](Images/image1.png)

 The game is packed with PECompact 2.
-You can see the first section ì.textî has a PEC2signature at the PointerToRelocations†field.
+You can see the first section ‚Äú.text‚Äù has a PEC2signature at the PointerToRelocations¬†field.

 ![](Images/image6.png)